Menozzilorenzo/allez-cine/README.md

 * [**Vincent De Gheyndt**](https://github.com/vincentdegheyndt)

 ## Objectives & process
 ### Newsletter (Lorenzo Menozzi)
     - [x] HTML 5 exclusively.
     - [x] Use tables.
     - [x] Must be responsive.

+    - [X] Bonus : create an "unsubscribe from the newsletter" webpage.
 ### Header and Footer (Fabien Desablens)
     - [x] Bootstrap Hamburger Menu.
     - [x] Jumbotron for the header.
-Use CSS, Jquery or JS for the slides.
+Use CSS or JS for the slides.
     - [x] Animated link buttons to social networks.

     - [x] Create an arrow-shaped button at the bottom of the page that moves the visitor's display back to the header.
 JS only (with CSS stylizing).
     - [x] Must be responsive.
 ### HTML Content (Vincent De Gheyndt)
 #### Film Section
     - [x] Each movie card must have